-Risk Component Comment Environmental Issues Stone & Webster Consultants' review did not identify any environmental issues that would have an adverse effect on the Project Low Risk cost, schedule or operation.
-Equator Principles Issues The EA complies with the requirements of the Equator Principles.
+Risk Component Comment Environmental Issues Stone & Webster Consultants' review did not identify any environmental issues that would have an adverse effect on the Project Low Risk cost, schedule or operation. • Equator Principles Issues The EA complies with the requirements of the Equator Principles.
 In Stone & Webster Consultants' opinion, compliance with State Low Risk and Federal requirements will result in full compliance with the Equator Principles.
 Impact of Expansion on Phase 1 There are no unmanageable potential impacts or conflicts between Phase 1 and the Phase 2 Stage 1 Expansion Project.
 Low Risk The Phase 2 Stage 1 expansion can be constructed, commissioned and operated without detriment to the Phase 1 facilities.
 Significant care has been given to ensuring that the Phase 2 Stage 1 Expansion of Sabine Pass poses negligible risk to the timely completion and operation of the Phase 1 Project.
-Contracting Strategy and Project In general, Sabine has opted to contract with the same contractors and principal suppliers as used for the Phase 1 Project.
-Bechtel Execution serves as the main EPCCm Contractor, Diamond-Zachry for the construction of the two new LNG storage tanks, and Recon for Low to Medium Risk soils remediation.
+Contracting Strategy and Project Execution Low to Medium Risk In general, Sabine has opted to contract with the same contractors and principal suppliers as used for the Phase 1 Project.
+Bechtel serves as the main EPCCm Contractor, Diamond-Zachry for the construction of the two new LNG storage tanks, and Recon for soils remediation.
 In Stone & Webster Consultants' opinion, each of these firms has the requisite experience and capability to undertake the assigned role for the implementation of the Project.
-In addition, Stone & Webster Consultants confirms that this contracting strategy should minimize any conflict between like contractors on the two phases of the Project. minimize any contract between nee conductors on the two phases of the Project.
+In addition, Stone & Webster Consultants confirms that this contracting strategy should minimize any conflict between like contractors on the two phases of the Project.
 Sabine has selected a cost-reimbursable contracting philosophy for the majority of the Phase 2 Expansion Project that is designed to maximize its flexibility.
 A lump sum contract has been selected for the LNG tanks albeit with a labor escalation clause.
 Material costs were fixed following execution of the contract.
 These tanks are essentially identical to the three Phase 1 tanks.
 Zachry rather than Matrix is partnering with Diamond as the tank constructor.
 In Stone & Webster Consultants' opinion, the contracting strategy is designed to ensure that the Phase 2 Stage 1 Expansion Project poses negligible risk to the timely completion and operation of the Phase 1 Project.
-Cables has adobliched a de l'acted De l'act Management Tamp Cables will also as Demons Varias and advancement a Sabine has established a dedicated Project Management Team.
+Sabine has established a dedicated Project Management Team.
 Sabine will also use Bureau Veritas and other contract personnel, term contract personnel, and possibly personnel from other EPC contractors to supplement the Project Management Team.
 These positions will be filled as needed as the Project execution progresses.
 This organizational structure is typical for projects of this size and complexity, even by well-established major oil and gas corporations, due to previous downsizing.
 However, these PMT personnel have not previously worked together and will require a learning curve period before the team can efficiently and effectively oversee the various EPC Contractors and facilitate resolution of the detailed technical and execution queries that inevitably arise during execution of such a Project.
 This represents a medium risk to the Sponsors.